 Physiotherapist

-Tess graduated from Griffith University with a Bachelor of Physiotherapy and a keen passion for the musculoskeletal field.
-Tess combines evidence-based practice with a collaborative, patient-centred approach.
+Tess graduated from Griffith University with a Bachelor of Physiotherapy and a strong passion for the musculoskeletal field.
+By combining evidence-based practice with a collaborative, patient-centred approach, she ensures every treatment plan is tailored to the individual.

-Her goal is to empower individuals to actively participate in their health and rehabilitation journey.
+Tess is particularly driven by her clinical interest in shoulder and knee rehabilitation, focusing on restoring function through precision and care.
+Her goal is to empower individuals to actively participate in their health journey.
 Whether it’s returning to a beloved activity or achieving high-level goals, she is dedicated to supporting her patients every step of the way.

 Outside of work, Tess loves relaxing at the beach, watching AFL, going to the gym and spending time with friends and family.